jgmenu/jgmenu/docs/manual/jgmenututorial.7.md

     (e.g. "Name", "Exec command", "Icon", "Category")

 `jgmenu_run pmenu` is written in python by o9000.
 It uses .directory
 and .desktop files to build a menu, but ignores any .menu files.
-It
-uses pre-defined XDG categories.
-It is a simple but sensible way of
-building a menu.
+Instead of the structure specified in the .menu file, it simply maps
+each ".desktop" application onto one of the ".directory" categories.
+If a matching ".directory" category does not exist, it tries to
+cross-reference "additional categories" to "related categories" in
+accordance with the XDG menu-spec.
+This is a generic approach which avoids Desktop Environment specific
+rules defined in the .menu file.
+It ensures that all .desktop files
+are included in the menu.

 `jgmenu_run xdg` is written in C by myself.
 It uses libxml2 to parse
 the .menu file, but is otherwise written from scratch.
 It adheres